Telmatobius vellardi: Habitat

 This frog has been found near streams and rivers in montane forests and shrublands.
-Scientists observed this frog between 2500 and 3050 meters above sea level.
+Scientists observed this frog between 2500 and 3050 m above sea level.

 The frog's known range overlaps with one protected park, Parque Nacional Podocarpus.

 Relationship to humans

 People catch other frogs in the genus Telmatobius to eat.

 Threats

 Scientists from the IUCN classify this frog as critically endangered.
 Diseases, including nematode infections and the fungal disease chytridiomycosis.
 Habitat loss in favor of ranching, agriculture, human habitation, and logging also poses a threat.